brucestarlove/brucestarlove/README.md

 ## GauntletAI projects
 - Starscape Canvas: a collaborative digital whiteboard with AI-integration and automating the project planning methodology "Dragon Dreaming" (built in week 1)
 - Starscape Chat: an advanced messaging mobile app for creators, which will also integrate into other Starscape projects
+- Starscape Studio: eventually more than a simple desktop video editor built with React, Vite, Electron

 ## Personal projects
 - Starlove.dev